4mugala/InStringMath/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+# API
+This is for the InStringMath class -- main class of the program the rest classes just facilitate the computation.

+## InStringMath(args)
+class constructor:
+  args: a string (or list) argument containing a mathematical expression.

+## solve (